microsoft/CCF/doc/overview/faq.rst

 CCF itself can run on prem as well as in Azure.
 However, for the :term:`TEE` security guarantees to be trusted by clients and operators, the deployment environment should have access to the endorsements of the TEE attestation reports.

-While Azure caches these endorsements transparently, on-prem CCF deployments require the development of a specific infrastructure to store and serve the endorsements.
-The procedure to follow is described `here <https://github.com/openenclave/openenclave/tree/master/docs/GettingStartedDocs/Contributors/NonAccMachineSGXLinuxGettingStarted.md>`_.
-Note that this setup is not tested by the CCF team.
-Support can be obtained from the :term:`Open Enclave` project.